DeepRegNet/DeepReg/docs/api_data_loader.md

 All image data should be placed under `images.h5`.
 The label data should be placed under `labels.h5`, if available.

-The keys have to satisfy a specific format, `group%d-%d`, where `%d` represents an integer number.
+The keys have to satisfy a specific format, `group-%d-%d`, where `%d` represents an integer number.
 The first number corresponds to the group index, and the second number corresponds to the observation index.
-For example, `group3-2` corresponds to the second observation from the third group.
+For example, `group-3-2` corresponds to the second observation from the third group.

 The keys should be consistent between files, e.g.:

 - images.h5 has keys:
-  - "group1-1"
+  - "group-1-1"
-  - "group1-2"
+  - "group-1-2"
   - ...
-  - "group2-1"
+  - "group-2-1"
   - ...
 - labels.h5 has keys:
-  - "group1-1"
+  - "group-1-1"
-  - "group1-2"
+  - "group-1-2"
   - ...
-  - "group2-1"
+  - "group-2-1"
   - ...

 Check